Young Professional

 I am working in a job that requires a medical exam; do I need to retake it?

-If you would like to work in child care, health care, or elderly care, you need to retake the medical exam.
-The medical exam was valid for only 12 months.
+If you are planning to work in child care, health care, or elderly care, it is important to be aware that you will need to retake the medical exam, even if you have done one recently.
+This is because the medical exam is only valid for 12 months.

 If you completed a medical exam within 5 years of submitting your new application, include the IME number (or the unique medical identifier number) from your previous exam in your current application.